Skip to content

 Adult Learners

 Students are often motivated to enroll in UC Merced Extension classes for two primary reasons: professional development and personal enrichment.
-In an increasingly competitive continuing education marketplace, our students go out of their way to attend UC Merced Extension courses.
-Many of our students have committed themselves to study a particular subject in depth and have registered for one of our professional certificates or specialized programs.
+These students may be interested in upskilling to gain a promotion, reskilling to be a career changer, or adding a new area of knowledge specialization to their credentials.
+Many of our students have committed themselves to study a particular subject in depth and have registered for one of our professional certificates.
 Upon completion, these programs provide evidence that our students have mastered a set of specific professional skills.
 Some courses may also be used as credit toward degrees at other institutions based on their requirements.

 Six characteristics of adult learners that describe what will best help them to learn include: